HafeezIlias/HafeezIlias/README.md

 ### 👨‍💻 About Me
 I’m a passionate **Software and IoT Developer** who loves building practical and impactful technology — from smart IoT systems to full-stack web and mobile applications.
-I’m currently focused on expanding my technical expertise across cloud infrastructure, scalable applications, and IoT innovation.
+I’m currently focused on expanding my technical expertise across cloud infrastructure, scalable applications, and IoT innovation. i'm also active in leadership such as MPP(Student Representative Council) for two years in University Utara Malaysia

 ---